-Williams states that one of his most rewarding professional experiences was serving as an attorney coach to the Evergreen High School mock trial team, which won three state competitions and the National Championship.
-He has three children who enjoy his passion for hikes, reading, cooking, and burning marshmallows over campfires.
+Williams states that one of his most rewarding professional experiences was served as an attorney coach to the Evergreen High School Mock Trial Team, which won three state championships and the National Championship.

 Mr. Williams is married to Luanne Williams, the Executive Director of the Rocky Mountain Children’s Health Foundation and the Mother’s Milk Bank, which is located here in Arvada.
 Mr. Williams expresses great fortune in having a wife who shares his passion for civic involvement and politics.
 They enjoy the process and the debate, and share a common belief in the free market system with responsible, limited government.
 The Williams have four children and four grandchildren who share their passion for hiking, reading, cooking and burning marshmallows over campfires.
 The Williams also enjoy their “down” time with many miles on their tandem bike, golf, hiking and travel.